2015 News

 News

-Baker Group was recognized by readers of the Des Moines Business Record for best Mechanical Contractor, Electrical Contractor, Security Company and Best Company to Work For in 2023.
+Baker Group was recognized by readers of the Des Moines Business Record for Des Moines' Best Mechanical Contractor for the 18th consecutive year.